Shimmy Die Trim Tooling

 Brehm® Shimmy™ Dies provide superior speed and accuracy for trimming stamped / drawn parts.

-High production die can be used in conjunction with part transfer system and incorporated into a progressive die for high volume applications.
-Shimmy Dies are versatile; use the same basic die for new parts by simply ordering new adapters, which is much less costly than building a new die.
+High-production die designed for efficient, repeatable performance in demanding applications.
+Shimmy Dies are highly versatile, use the same base die for new parts by simply ordering new adapters, significantly reducing cost compared to building a new die.

 Tolerances are approximately ±0.001″.